google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_objectAcceleration

 Compute object 6D acceleration (rot:lin) in object-centered frame, world/local orientation.
+If acceleration or force sensors are not present in the model, :ref:`mj_rnePostConstraint` must be manually called in order to calculate :ref:`mjData`.cacc -- the total body acceleration, including contributions from the constraint solver.

 .. _mj_contactForce: